-Prior to Covid we met twice a month on the second and fourth Thursdays at Wesley House in the centre of the town where we enjoy a one course dinner.
-Since Covid we are holding our meetings using Zoom.
+Post Covid we are back to face to face meetings twice a month on the second and fourth Thursdays.
+We have recently moved from Wesley House but stayed in the centre of the town and will meet going forward in the Conservative Working Men's Club.
 The first meeting of the month usually involves an invited speaker and the second meeting is more focused on business matters.

 Our aim is to raise funds to donate to charities and needy causes and also to be involved in community projects and, importantly, to have fun doing this.

 The membership of Winchcombe Rotary Club is a diverse group of individuals who have come together to enjoy being involved in the community of Winchcombe.

 Fundraising for Charities, Community Service and Social Activities are the key items on our agenda and our aim is to grow and expand what we do.

 As we all have many demands on our time, members are free to choose their own level of involvement with the club's activities.
 For some, membership is purely social but for many it's a lot more.